 The Commissioner closed his remarks with a discussion of Drumgoole Plaza, a recent Parks & Recreation project just outside of the auditorium, that, with the help of partnerships, was completed in just five months.
 Quoting novelist Marjorie Kinnan Rawlings, he called New York City’s parks “places of enchantment” and charged audience members to help Parks & Recreation forge new partnerships in the months ahead.

 Ocean Breeze Track & Field Athletic Complex

-On Wednesday, January 11, 2017, Ocean Breeze Athletic Complex will be CLOSED at 2:00pm for a facility wide track meet.
+On Saturday, March 4, Ocean Breeze Athletic Complex will be CLOSED all day for a facility wide track meet.

-On Friday, Saturday, Sunday and Monday, January 13 - January 16, 2017, Ocean Breeze Athletic Complex will be CLOSED ALL DAY due to facility wide track meets.
+From Friday, 3/10/17 through Sunday, 3/12/17, Ocean Breeze Athletic Complex will be CLOSED all day for facility wide track meets.